SHASHWAT13244/COMPUTER-VISION-BASED-CHILD-SAFETY-MONITORING-SYSTEM/README.md

 Connect a webcam to your computer and make sure it is accessible by OpenCV.

-The YOLO model will be downloaded automatically on its first use if configured accordingly.

 ---

 ## ▶️ Running the Application

 ### 🌐 Web Interface

-The recommended way to run the project:
+The web interface is the recommended way to use the system.

 ```bash
 python run.py --mode web